 The sooner you instruct a professional team of solicitors, the better it will be for the outcome of your case but we are happy to take on your case at any stage.

 HOW WE CAN HELP

-At Draycott Browne, our legal advisors will guide you through your case, liaise with the police on your behalf and provide you with first-class representation should your case go to court.
+At Draycott Browne, our serious crime legal advisors will guide you through your case, liaise with the police on your behalf and provide you with first-class representation should your case go to court.
 We have been defending our clients on robbery changes since 1998 and are highly experienced in this area, so you know you are receiving only the best legal help.

 With your liberty at stake, you can only afford to hire the best legal representation possible.
 Get in touch with our expert team today on +44 (0)161 228 2244.

 Most cases of robbery fall into three categories:

 - Street robbery (mugging) - items such as mobile phones and other personal belongings are typically stolen during a street robbery.
 This crime is often committed by low level criminals and youths.

 - Small business robbery - businesses such as petrol stations are often targets for this crime.
 Criminals aim to steal money and goods such as cigarettes.